Porphy no Nagai Tabi

-Porphy no Nagai Tabi (ポルフィの長い旅, Porufi no Nagai Tabi) is a Japanese anime series by Nippon Animation, as the 2008 installment of the famed World Masterpiece Theater series.
+Porphy no Nagai Tabi (ポルフィの長い旅, Porufi no Nagai Tabi) is a Japanese anime series by Nippon Animation, as the 25th installment of the World Masterpiece Theater series.
 It is an adaptation of Paul-Jacques Bonzon's novel, Les Orphelins de Simitra (The Orphans of Simitra).

-It premiered across Japan from 6 January 2008 on Fuji TV's BS Fuji broadcast satellite network, and also aired in Japan on Animax.
+It aired across Japan from January to December 2008 on BS Fuji.
 It spanned 52 episodes.

 Plot

-Focuses on a Greek boy named Porphyras Patagos (more fondly known as Porphy) and his sister Mina, who have been orphaned after a devastating earthquake which destroyed their home in Greece.
+The series focuses on a Greek boy named Porphyras Patagos (more fondly known as Porphy) and his sister Mina, who have been orphaned after a devastating earthquake which destroyed their home in Greece.
 The two decide to travel through Europe in search of a new home rather than being put in a foster home and split apart, but things turn bad when they are separated.
-Now Porphy must travel across Europe to find his little sister.
+Porphy must travel across Europe to find his little sister.